Juadebfm/JavaScript_For_Beginners/event_listeners.md

-# DOM(Document Object Model)-
+# DOM(Document Object Model) 2-

 ## Event Listeners

 Common HTML events:onclick, onchange, onmouseover, onmouseout, onkeydown, onkeyup, onload.
 We can add event listener method to any DOM object.
-We use **_addEventListener()_** method to listen different event types on HTML elements.
+We use **_addEventListener()_** method to listen to different event types on HTML elements.
 The _addEventListener()_ method takes two arguments, an event listener and a callback function.

 ```js
 selectedElement.addEventListener("eventlistner", function (e) {